robstave/angular2-training/session-five/page1.md

 Also, we never really specified "GET", but there it is in the code as a default.

-If you wanted something else, you would need to pass it in the options.
+If you wanted a different operation, you would need to pass it in the options.
 For example if you wanted to specify PUT, you would need to add that [RequestMethod](https://angular.io/docs/ts/latest/api/http/index/RequestMethod-enum.html) in the args.

+Here is the interface for the RequestOptionsArg.

 ```typescript
 interface RequestOptionsArgs {